Unboxed-Software/solana-course/content/close-mint.md

 ## Close Mint with Close Authority

-TODO rewrite:
-The only constraint when closing the mint account is that the supply must be zero.
-If we try to close the mint account when the supply is not zero, the program will throw an error.

-TODO
+When attempting to close a mint account, it is essential that all tokens issued from this account have been returned or burned, reducing the supply to zero.
+If any tokens remain in circulation (i.e., the supply is not zero), the attempt to close the mint will be blocked, and the program will issue an error message indicating that the account cannot be closed until the supply is zero.

 # Lab
-TODO Rewrite
-We will not create a mint with a close authority.
-We will also see what happens when we try to close the mint when supply is not zero.
-Then we will burn the supply and close the mint account.
+We will proceed to create a mint with the close authority extension.
+Following this, we will explore the process of attempting to close the mint while its supply is not zero, to demonstrate how the system handles such scenarios.
+Afterward, we will burn all existing tokens to reduce the supply to zero and then successfully close the mint account.

 ## 1. Getting Started